paolofalcoruegg/opti/subsystem_light/README.md

 * numpy
 * jupyter (for tutorial only)

-You can install all of these with the following command: pip3 install numpy scipy matplotlib
+You can install all of these with the following command: pip3 install numpy scipy matplotlib jupyter

 Executing the Code